matthewandrous/SMSA/README.md

 ## Roadmap
 In the future, we plan to add calendar and announcement filtering to allow users to only see what matters to them.
 We also plan to add opt-in notifications.
 And lastly, we plan to hit the Google Play store soon!

+## About Us
+This app was developed with love by a small team of volunteer developers at St. Mary and St. Athanasius Coptic Orthodox Church.